Editor’s Note: This article has been updated to reflect new information.

 “WMBC owned and managed its own software,” she explained, “so we didn’t need to ask SGA or the school for money [to pay for software and licensing].
 In this way, for all of its history, WMBC has operated like a charter organization — like you guys at The Retriever — but never officially.”

-According to Newman, in December 2018, the student (now alumnus) who created and maintained WMBC’s radio software shut it down and demanded salaried employment in exchange for the reinstatement and maintenance of the software.
-These details are refuted by the alumnus, Nova Devereaux.
+According to Newman, in December 2018, the student (now alumna) who created and maintained WMBC’s radio software shut it down and demanded salaried employment in exchange for the reinstatement and maintenance of the software.
+These details are refuted by the alumna, Nova Devereaux.

 Devereaux told The Retriever in an email that she created all the software WMBC used and then licensed it to the station — WMBC never actually owned the software.
 She additionally wrote that she “neither shut down the software nor did I demand a salary.”
 Devereaux noted that the software “stopped saving podcasts due to failure to perform routine maintenance over the course of several months,” and in an email communication in February 2019 with Jack Greenman, chief engineer for WMBC at the time, she stated her hourly rate for technical support, which would allow her to “spend the time that I need without conflicts with other projects.”